-In times of pressure, a commitment to craftsmanship, within devastation, for the sake of unity - which horns am I called to terrify? - requires unflinching focus on Yahweh Sabaoth who throughout Scripture, from the creation accounts in Genesis to the re-creation accounts in Revelation of a new heaven, new earth, and new Jerusalem, also reveals himself as Master Craftsman.
-We must remember that in Zechariah a devastating effect of "the horns that scattered Judah" was that "no one could raise his head."
+"the horns that scattered Judah" was that "no one could raise his head."
 That is, physical and, above all, spiritual vision were diminished.
 No wonder then that before that call to rebuild, the book of Zechariah opens with God's insistence that the geographically returned people of God also return to him (Zech 1:1-6).
 Here, again, the promised Messiah, Jesus, - who for most of his life on earth worked with his human father as a craftsman (Mark 6:3) - is our paradigm as we witness him, in Scripture, continually configuring and reconfiguring his constant orientation of turned-ness towards God.
 Recently, the psychologists Joshua J. Knabb and Kevin P. Newgren attempted to account for "the firm sense of self" displayed by the scriptural Jesus throughout his lifetime.
 They described him as "ripe with temporal continuity, self-esteem, ambition, values, ideals, and a sense of belonging, purpose, and power."
 How and why?
 Because he was rooted in an ever-deepening relationship of apprenticeship to God the Father as his Master Craftsman.6 This "firm sense of self" was vital since, as indicated, his saving work would so definitively counter long-held Jewish expectations.
 To repeat, it would be sacrificial, not militaristic.

 On my desk is a wooden tray.
-It holds a series of small works of art, a set of strange "tools" - or peaceable weapons? - crafted by the South African artist Gert Swart.
+It holds a series of small

+6. See Joshua J. Knabb and Kevin P. Newgren, "The Craftsman and His Apprentice: A Kohutian Interpretation of the Gospel Narratives of Jesus Christ," Pastoral Psychology 60/2 (2011), 245-262, 24. works of art, a set of strange "tools" - or peaceable weapons? - crafted by the South African artist Gert Swart.
 He calls these objects "Findings," a term that refers to the clasps, links and rings that hold pieces of jewellery together and make them wearable.
 Swart's Findings were made to be handled and accompany me as I work.
-I see them as Godinspired, urging me to keep reaching into as-yet unknown terrain, glimpse something of God's ways and thoughts, so much higher than our own (Isa 55:8-9), and participate as skilfully as I can in forging the new, diverse, sacrificially-generated unities that are certainly in God's sightlines.
+I see them as God-inspired, urging me to keep reaching into as-yet unknown terrain, glimpse something of God's ways and thoughts, so much higher than our own (Isa 55:8-9), and participate as skilfully as I can in forging the new, diverse, sacrificially-generated unities that are certainly in God's sightlines.